Counting reducible, powerful, and relatively irreducible multivariate polynomials over finite fields: Introduction

 \section{Introduction}

-Classical results describe the distribution of prime numbers and of irreducible univariate polynomials over a finite field.
-Randomly chosen integers up to $x$ or polynomials of degree up to $n$ are prime or irreducible with probability about $1/\ln x$ or $1/n$, respectively.
+Most integers are composite and most univariate polynomials over a finite field are reducible.
+The classical results of the Prime Number Theorem and a theorem of Gau\ss\ present approximations saying that randomly chosen integers up to $x$ or polynomials of degree up to $n$ are prime or irreducible with probability about $1/\ln x$ or $1/n$, respectively.

-In two or more variables, the situation changes dramatically.
-Most multivariate polynomials are irreducible.
-This question was first studied by Leonard Carlitz, later by Stephen Cohen and others.
-In the bivariate case, \cite{gat08-incl-gat07} gave precise approximations with an exponentially decreasing relative error.

-This paper makes the following contributions. \begin{itemize} \item Precise approximations to the number of reducible, $s$-powerful, and relatively irreducible polynomials, with rapidly decaying relative errors.
-Only reducible polynomials have been treated in the literature, usually with much larger error terms. \item Two orthogonal methodologies to obtain such bounds: generating functions and combinatorial counting. \item The classical approach of analytic combinatorics with complex coefficients leads to series that diverge everywhere (except at $0$).
-We use symbolic coefficients, namely rational functions in a variable representing the field size, and manage to extract substantial information by coefficient comparisons. \item Our combinatorial counting follows the aforementioned approach for bivariate polynomials.
-It is technically slightly involved, but yields explicit constants in our error estimates. \end{itemize} For perspective, we also give an explicit formula which is easy to obtain but hard to use.